KFC testing revamped chicken wraps at select locations - NewsBreak

 The chicken chain began testing chicken wraps at select locations in the Atlanta area this week.
 KFC discontinued a similar product, the Twister Wrap, at U.S. locations in 2014.

-But KFC claims that fans have made it “loud and clear” they’d like chicken wraps back on the menu, citing 42,500 mentions on Twitter about wraps over the last two years.‘I think there were nine gunshots,’ Bounced check alleged cause of confrontation, shooting outside Shawnee hotel
+But KFC claims that fans have made it “loud and clear” they’d like chicken wraps back on the menu, citing 42,500 mentions on Twitter about wraps over the last two years.Mexican Pizza returns to Taco Bell

 The Kentucky Fried Chicken Wraps lineup includes three different varieties: